telerik/reporting-docs/report-items/panel.md

 previous_url: /report-items-panel
 ---

-# Panel Report Item at a Glance
+# Panel Report Item Overview

 The Panel report item serves as a container to group or separate multiple report items based on specific criteria, and is not associated with data.